sushilsridhar/cs-fundamentals/algo/RECURSION.md

 function calling itself
 > recursion is a technique of solving a problem using smaller instance of the same given problem

+<ins>Steps for writing recursive code</ins>
+1. Assume that your code work
+2. Identify recursive equation
+   main logic to solve bigger problems using smaller subproblems
+3. Base condition,
+   when your code to should stop

+> recursive code occupies stack space, which needs to be added to space complexity

 # Recurrence Relation

 <ins>Sum of n numbers</ins>